wix/stylable/site/docs/references/mixin-syntax.md

 ```

 ---

+### Mixin with parameters
+Mixins, both CSS and JS/TS, can accept parameters.
+However, the usage and meaning differs between the two, learn more about the difference below.
+If no params are passed to the mixin, the parentheses can be omitted.

+### Circular references
+Note: It is possible to reach a state where you have circular references between mixins.
+In such a state they cannot be resolved, and a diagnostics warning will be issued in your code intelligence.

+---

 ## JavaScript / TypeScript mixins
 JavaScript / TypeScript mixins allow you to compute and create complex structures in CSS according to the arguments you passed.